 EXC is an exciton code working in reciprocal space, frequency domain and using plane waves basis to calculate dielectric and optical properties.
 Optimized for i686 or x86_64

-Octopus is package aimed at the simulation of the electron-ion dynamics of finite systems under the influence of time-dependent electromagnetic fields.
+Octopus is a package aimed at the simulation of the electron-ion dynamics of finite systems under the influence of time-dependent electromagnetic fields.
 It has used to calculate linear and non-linear absorption spectra, harmonic spectra, laser induced fragmentation.
-Requires Sparskit 2.18.
+The package files below depend on Sparskit 2.18.
 Optimized for i686 and x86_64

 PSPConvert is a conversion tool between fhi, cpi and ncpp pseudopotential file formats written in Python 2.4.
 Requires pygsl-0.9.3.